-This retreat is all inclusive and includes luxury camping tent accommodations, ranch-style cooked meals, beautiful scenery, horseback riding, and a chance to see wildlife, photography opportunities, dummy roping and a soak in a natural hot spring spa to empower the Mind, Body and Spirit.
+This retreat is all inclusive and includes luxury camping tent accommodations, ranch-style cooked meals, beautiful scenery, horseback riding, a chance to see wildlife, photography opportunities, dummy roping and most importantly the great outdoors, to empower the Mind, Body and Spirit.

 Fee: $1,195 (women only)